 Exodus 12:1-8, 11-14

-This is the Old Testament background in for the feast of the Passover.
-Although presented as instructions given in Egypt, it was probably written as ‘liturgical directions’ for the celebration of the Passover feast once the people were settled in Israel.
+This reading is the Older Testament background for the feast of the Passover.
+Although presented as instructions given in Egypt, it seems to be ‘liturgical directions’ for the celebration of the Passover feast once the people were settled in Israel.
 Two originally separate feasts were joined and celebrated as the great liberation from servitude.
-Both names are used in the gospel: ‘Feast of the Unleavened Bread’ (agricultural in origin) and ‘Passover’, the meal with a sacrificial lamb representing deliverance of the last plague when the Israelites were spared the death of the first born son by the blood of the sacrificed animal.
+Both names are used in the gospels: ‘Feast of the Unleavened Bread’ and ‘Passover’, the meal with a sacrificial lamb representing deliverance of the last plague when the Israelites were spared the death of their first born sons by the blood of the sacrificed animal.
+Death had ‘passed over’ the sons of the Hebrews while striking the Egyptian oppressors.
 It was a common belief of that time that blood sacrifices had the effect of saving human lives and this was part of the religious background of the Hebrews.
-For Christians, all this would be changed, as they came to see how Jesus’ own self-offering of his life made real what had been symbolized in the older rites – reconciliation with God.
-The bread and the blood would be transformed into the real nourishment of spiritual life.
+Christians now see that Jesus’ self-offering of his life made real what had been symbolized in the older rites: reconciliation with God after our sinfulness has separated us from his love.

 Psalm 115:12-13, 15-18